samanbeer/PD65W_Charger/README.md

 ---

-## Project Overview & Purpose
+## Project Overview

-- **What is it?** A smart, compact 65W USB Type-C with Power Delivery desktop charging station and real-time power telemetry monitor powered by a Seeed Studio XIAO RP2040 microcontroller, with active cooling, an I2C OLED display, and a custom Fusion 360 3D-printed enclosure.
-- **What does it do?** It takes a wide DC barrel jack input (9V–24V DC from some laptop power bricks, or power bricks) and converts it into fast-charging USB-PD profiles (5V, 9V, 12V, 15V, and 20V up to 65W / 3.25A) for laptops, phones, tablets, power banks and lot moroe what has USB-C. While charging, an onboard **INA226** 16-bit power monitor and dual **NTC thermistors** measure input/output voltages, current, power draw, and component temperatures.
-The RP2040 dynamically adjusts a 5V cooling fan via PWM and renders live stats on a 0.91" OLED display.
-- **Why does it exist?** Standard USB-C chargers are sealed boxes with no insight into real power draw or conversion efficiency.
-Also, compact 65W modules generate high heat under sustained loads that quickly cause thermal throttling and case melting.
-This project provides an open-source, actively cooled, and fully transparent desktop power station that gives old DC power bricks a second life.
+- **What is it?**  It is a fast 65W charger with Powerdelivery, but its SMART!
+It has XIAO RP2040 MCU inside and if you want to know more then read more below!
+- **What does it do?**  Belive or not its charging phone :O   Well, it is also charging modern notebooks and all other things, that have USB-C, with a maximum power of 65W which is really good.
+And WHILE it is charging your device, the RP2040 is with help of INA226 chip measuring input/output Voltage and Current and displaing it on 128x32 display.
+Also the chragers can be really hot while charging, but not this one.
+Why?
+Because this one has a FAN!
+And if the RP2040 starts to measure big temperature on thermistors then it will adjust FAN speed to cool it off.
+- **Why does it exist?** Because normal charger from shops are boring, and with this charger you can see how much current and how big voltage is flowing to your phone!
+But also a good point why does this exist is to **reuse** old adapters from laptops or routers that have 9-24V.

 ---

-## Why I Made This Project
+## Why I Made This

-A couple of months ago, I bought a compact 65W USB-PD step-down module on AliExpress to charge my phone and laptop from an old 20V laptop adapter.
-I designed a simple 3D-printed enclosure for it (which I shared on [MakerWorld](https://makerworld.com/en/models/3175390-mini-pd-65w-trigger-charger-8-30v-case#profileId-3590634)).
+A few months ago, I bought a small PD65W module on AliExpress to charge my phone and laptop from old 20V laptop adapter.
+I designed a simple 3D printed enclosure for it (which I also shared on [MakerWorld](https://makerworld.com/en/models/3175390-mini-pd-65w-trigger-charger-8-30v-case#profileId-3590634)).

-However, when I connected a 65W power bank, the module overheated severely!
-Using a taped 10kΩ thermistor and multimeter, I measured surface temperatures over **55°C**, and the internal heat began melting and warping the PLA enclosure.
+But when I connected a 65W power bank, and it was running at max power, the module and adapter was extremely hot!
+I also taped 10kΩ thermistor on the top of the power source on surface and I measured with multimeter temperatures over 55°C, and the internal heat was melting the PLA enclosure.
 And yes, I could just print it in PETG or ASA but that would not solve problem for this extreme heat.

-That inspired me to build a complete, custom PCBbased smart charger from scratch that fixes every flaw of the original setup:
+That inspired me to build a complete, custom PCB based smart charger that fixes issues of that old setup:

-1. **Active Dynamic Cooling:** By adding a 25x25x6mm 5V fan with dedicated intake and exhaust air channels, the charger stays cool under continuous 65W loads without overheating.
+1. **Cooling:** Added a 25x25x6mm 5V fan with holes for intake and exhaust
-2. **Dual NTC Temperature Monitoring:** One thermistor sits directly on the PD65W power module, and another monitors ambient enclosure temperature, giving the RP2040 closed-loop thermal feedback.
+2. **2 Thermistors:** One thermistor is directly on the PD65W module, and second one is monitoring enclosure temperature
-3. **Integrated Live OLED Telemetry:** Instead of using external USB inline meters, an integrated **INA226** sensor and 0.91" OLED screen display live input voltage, input current, output voltage, output current, total wattage, temperatures, and fan speed.
+3. **OLED Display:** "0.91" OLED screen displays input voltage, input current, output voltage, output current, total wattage, temperatures, and fan speed **All in real time**.
-4. **Repurposing Surplus DC Power Bricks:** Upcycling old 19V–24V laptop chargers and DC adapters into modern, high-speed USB-C PD power supplies.
-5. **Hands-on Mixed-Signal PCB Design:** Designing a complete power board in KiCad, building a 24V-to-5V synchronous buck converter (AP63205), routing wide 2mm high-current copper tracks, and modeling a precision snap-fit enclosure in Autodesk Fusion 360.
+5. **And lot more**

 ---